kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ### Scaling a node-group that already has one or more nodes.

-n1.
-We propose a similar label as GPULabel added to the node that is supposed to come up with a CSI driver.
-This would ensure that, nodes which are supposed to have a certain CSI driver installed aren’t considered ready - https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/core/static_autoscaler.go#L979 until CSI driver is installed there.

-However, we also propose that a node will be considered ready as soon as corresponding CSI driver is being reported as installed via corresponding CSINode object.

-A node which is ready  but does not have CSI driver installed within certain time limit will be considered as NotReady and removed from the cluster.
+1. To ensure that nodes which were recently started but do not have CSI driver installed yet are considered as upcoming nodes and hence are properly handled via scaleup operation, we propose a mechanism similar to recently introduced mechanism for DRA resources.
+See section - "Handling Node Readliness" for more details.

 2. We propose that, we add volume limits and installed CSI driver information to framework.NodeInfo objects.
 So -